dblock/code.dblock.org/_posts/2015/2015-05-20-a-roadmap-for-hiring-engineering-teams.markdown

 tags: [jobs, hiring]
 comments: true
 ---
-If there is a single thing I can point to as the key to creating a successful engineering organization, it’s the extreme focus on recruiting the best people in the world who share common values, and are passionate about working together to achieve a mission.
+If there is a single thing I can point to as the key to creating a successful engineering organization, it's the extreme focus on recruiting the best people in the world who share common values, and are passionate about working together to achieve a mission.
 Attracting the best talent is hard, and it's always my number one focus and priority.

 ### Hiring for Product Needs